 The endangered pallid sturgeon is adapted to living close to the bottom of large, silty rivers with a natural hydrograph.
-The U.S. Army Engineer Research and Development Center (ERDC) conducted sampling near the location of the proposed diversion intake and several pallid sturgeons were captured during this event.
-Adult and subadult pallid sturgeon are relatively abundant in the construction area and could be directly affected by the proposed diversion due to noise, vibration, and presence of construction personnel and equipment.
-Pallid sturgeon would also be directly impacted by the operation of the diversion by way of entrainment.
-Since operation of the diversion is expected to occur every year, this impact would be reoccurring over the 50-year project life.
-Juvenile pallid sturgeon are assumed to have a "low" entrainment risk due to low likelihood of their occurrence in the vicinity of the diversion's intake.
+Juvenile pallid sturgeon is assumed to have a "low" entrainment risk due to low likelihood of their occurrence in the vicinity of the diversion's intake.
 There is a "medium" risk of entrainment of adults and subadults due to the likelihood of presence and their relatively low burst swimming speeds compared to intake velocities.
-Management recommendations would be followed to reduce or mitigate a chance of entrainment.
+The Biological Opinion (Appendix J) received from USFWS includes reasonable and prudent measures that will be adhered to in order to reduce impacts to pallid sturgeon.